-Refer to driver manufacturer's User Instructions supplied with the pump.
+Refer to the driver manufacturer's User Instructions supplied with the pump.

-6.2.4 Impeller setting re-adjustment
+6.2.4 Impeller re-adjustment

-Ordinarily, impeller settings will not require readjustment if properly set at initial installation.
+Ordinarily, impellers will not require re-adjustment if properly set at initial installation.

-Any adjustments of the impeller setting will change the seal setting; therefore, the seal must be loosened from the shaft until the adjustment is completed.
-Then the seal can be reset.
+All adjustments of the impellers will change the seal setting, therefore, the seal must be loosened from the shaft until the adjustment is completed and then reset.